 The Board encourages open and respectful discussion between parties affected by NEB regulated projects and facilities.
-Through its Appropriate (or Alternative) Dispute Resolution (ADR) services, the Board can help parties work through disputes and find practical solutions to issues of disagreement without having to file a formal complaint with the Board.
+Through its Alternative Dispute Resolution (ADR) services, the Board can help parties work through disputes and find practical solutions to issues of disagreement without having to file a formal complaint with the Board.

 ADR is a collection of processes and techniques that can be used to reach resolution of issues as an addition to a traditional regulatory or litigated approach.
 ADR aims to be collaborative, respectful and considerate of everyone’s point of view.
 The Board promotes collaborative outcomes through the use of ADR skills and the use of facilitated meetings and mediations.

 ADR can be chosen at any time during a dispute - and the earlier the better.
 The Board has neutral ADR specialists who have advanced training in negotiation, facilitation and mediation to assist in evaluating options for resolving your situation.
 ADR can be used to settle issues before a hearing, settle disagreements about property access, land reclamation or restoration, and reparation for crop loss and crossings concerns.
 The NEB ADR specialists work with you and the company to design and plan for a process to assist in reaching a mutually satisfactory outcome on outstanding issues.

 - ADR is fast, flexible and supports respectful discussions;